 School Training Centre appears to have played no part in Joan's decision in 1940 to study there, which instead Joan attributed to her desire to study psychology and learn more about people.
 But once enrolled, her aunt Mildred took responsibility for her niece's education and invited Joan to live with would provide all children with a year of preschool education.
 The Committee produced a report which was popularly known as the Fry Report.
 The recommendations of the report never came to fruition however, as the 1970s saw tumultuous debates and changes around the issue of child care for working parents.
 Despite this setback, Joan continued to occupy senior government policy roles until her retirement in 1982.

-In 1980 Joan Fry was made a member of the Order of the British Empire - the same award that her aunt (Mildred Muscio) had received 42 years earlier - in recognition of her service to early childhood education.
-She retired in Canberra and lived there until her death in 2006, mourned by many who remembered her as a lifelong advocate for children and for the importance of quality early childhood education and care.
+1882-1964

+Mildred Muscio

-1882-1964 Mildred Muscio Source: National Council of Women Western Australia
+Source: National Council of

+Women Western Australia